sergio-sanz-rodriguez/torchsuite/README.md

 ```

 ## Code Examples
-The notebook `classification_example.ipynb` demonstrates how to implement and train a deep learning model using some of the modules described above.
+The following notebooks demonstrate how to implement and train deep learning models using the modules described above:

+- `image_classification.ipynb` shows the implementation of a transformer-based image classification model using the library.
+- `image_distillation.ipynb` shows how to implement model distillation for image-based tasks.
+- `audio_classification.ipynb` focuses on training models for audio classification.
+These notebooks provide hands-on examples of the core functionality of the library.

 ## Best Practices for Deep Learning Training